nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 1. Presentation Format: A2Pay' is formatted as a Self-Disclosure JWT (SD-JWT) presentation, adhering to the standards defined by Self Diclosure for JWTs[^sd-jwt].
 2. Delivery Mechanism: The A2Pay' is transmitted to the PSP using an HTTP POST request with the `response_mode` set to `direct_post`.
 Details regarding the payment initiation endpoint and how the HTTP POST request is structured can be found in the [A2Pay API specification](eudi-payment-api.yml) and in Section 7.2 of OpenID4VP [^openid4vp].
 3. Response Handling by PSP: Upon successful receipt and processing of the HTTP POST request, the PSP responds with an `HTTP 200` status.
 The response includes a JSON object containing the `redirect_uri` property.
-The given URI must be used by the wallet to query the [payment status](#payment-status).
+The given URI must be used to query the [payment status](#payment-status).

 The verification of A2Pay' by the PSP not only authenticates the holder but also authorizes the payment transaction.
 Trust between the wallet and the PSP during this process is established as outlined in ARF Section 6.6.3 [^arf], which elaborates on the mechanisms for mutual authentication and the secure exchange of information.
 A successful verification signals the PSP to proceed with executing the authorized payment transaction.